MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-cs-rpa.md

     More info on session template:
     <https://docs.microsoft.com/dynamics365/app-profile-manager/session-templates>

-3. From Dynamics 365 Customer Service app, login to Power Automate
+3. From Dynamics 365 Customer Service app, login to Power Automate.

     1. From the case you are working on, click on the **…** menu then click on **Flow**

 ![Graphical user interface, text, application Description automatically generated](./media/dynamics365-cs-rpa/32a1301df4867df9c9a9ad325b4b9d64.png)